not-midozayn/AirbnbBackup/README.md

    - go to this file Airbnb-Frontend\src\environments\environment.ts and also edit the publishable key

    # Email Configuration
-   the hash in the database is the same and it represents the following password "Password@1"
+   all the accounts that will populate after the running the sql script will have a hashed password in the database, it is the same and it represents the following password "Password@1"

    # File Storage
    - profile pictures are stored in Airbnb-Backend\WebApplication1\wwwroot\uploads\profiles